How to Start or Rebuild your State/Local Council

 - If a council used to exist in your area, how long has it been inactive?

-- Contact NCSS and your State Social Studies Specialist to put together an email or mailing list of possible members in your state or locality.
+- Contact NCSS and your State Social Studies Specialist to put together an e-mail or postal mail list of possible members in your state or locality.

-Finding leaders ready to step forward and take action is the most important first step!
+Find leaders ready to step forward and take action.
 Locate a core group to build out from.
-Try to assemble a range of people to increase the reach of the organization:
+Assemble a range of people to increase the reach of the organization:

 - K-12 teachers